ekinugurel/Used-Car-Price-Prediction/README.md

 The R file "project" details the analysis procedure, all of which is done using various R packages.

 The PDF "Ugurel_Kim_Shawger_FinalReport_427" is the final report submitted to the instructor, recapping the entire procedure and providing discussion on findings.

+We thank Prof. Shuai Huang for a wonderful data analytics class as applied to system engineering.